BONUS: An Excerpt from Chapter Ten

 “Yes.
 Learning these things has helped me further understand life.”

-The never-ending story of phylogeny and biodiversity.
+He thought, the never-ending story of phylogeny and biodiversity.

-Jon looked up at the camera.
+He looked up at the camera.

-“So– Do you fit into the realm of life?”
+“So, do you fit into the realm of life?”

 “Yes.
 However, I am perplexed by its origin.”